-Before then I positively did not fuck with coffee (you mean the lethargic and sleep deprived depend on??)
-I remember being peer pressured by a girl to order a coffee at White Horse, Sutherland.
+Before then I positively did not fuck with coffee (you mean that substance the lethargic and sleep deprived depend on??)
+I remember during the HSC being peer pressured by a study buddy to order a coffee at White Horse, Sutherland.
 She suggested a mocha with two sugars.
-The guy laughed over the counter.
+The guy laughed over the counter as I ordered it.
 Fair call I rkn.
 I had no idea what I was doing.
 But once I got my mitts on the machine I was immediately drawn to the process and pursuit of this weird artform (pressured water through compressed coffee. waaat?).

 I began drinking the stuff purely as a quality control measure but there was no going back from there.
 I swiftly developed an interested in the making ‘n tasting.
 Although my facility on the commercial machine never grew beyond rudimentary my interest in specialty coffee continued to develop post hospitality jaunt.
 There was a point there I was pretty deep into the specialty coffee thing.
 During my early uni years a group of friends and I would go on weekly jaunts around Sydtown visiting new and noteworthy cafes.
 We’d be accompanied by my 2013 and 2014 Fairfax cafe guide (back when they would release a physical handbook) and I would cross off cafes as we’d visit them.
 Nerd hey.